brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 Well, when it comes to algorithms, the more the better.
 We think it's clear we wouldn't want to pick the 3rd option (we can easily produce a dictionary from the 2nd option), so the question is between the first two.
 While the binary version of `group_by` is more generic (since you approximate the unary version in terms of it, even it's a different shape) and thus more broadly applicable, the unary version also comes up frequently and as such we feel that we should provide both.

 We could hypothetically follow the D model and provide both under the same name, selecting based on whether the provided callable is a unary invocable or a binary predicate &mdash; but we're not sure if that's the best idea.
-We insted suggest the names `group_by_key` (for the unary function) and `group_by` (for the binary function).
+We instead suggest the names `group_by_key` (for the unary function) and `group_by` (for the binary function).
+But given the time and bandwidth pressure, we rate the binary `group_by` as a Tier 1 view while lower the unary `group_by_key` to Tier 2.

 ## The `map` family